 Primers are designed to do different things.
-For example, there are primers that are specifically designed to help your pores look smaller.
+For example, some primers are specifically designed to help your pores look smaller.
 Others can help fill in wrinkles and fine lines.
-Color correcting primers can help you skip the step of correcting discolorations, such as dark spots or age spots.
-Anti-aging primers are pretty popular too.
+Color-correcting primers can help you skip the step of correcting discolorations, such as dark spots or age spots.
+Anti-aging primers are pretty popular, too.

 The Type Of Skin You Have Matters

-Whether you have oily or dry skin will make a big difference in the type of primer that you use.
-Make sure that you know your skin type before diving into the world of makeup.
+Whether you have oily or dry skin will make a big difference in the type of primer you use.
+Make sure you know your skin type before diving into the makeup world.

 If you have oily skin, you’ll want a mattifying primer.
-Look for a primer that has salicylic acid to help prevent some of the oil.
+Look for a primer with salicylic acid to help prevent some of the oil.

-When you have dry skin you’ll find that illuminating or especially hydrating primers work best, such as Illamasqua HydraVeil.
+You’ll find that illuminating or exceptionally hydrating primers work best when you have dry skin, such as Illamasqua HydraVeil.
 These help keep your makeup in place and give your skin the boost of hydration that it needs.

-There are some combination primers on the market that are supposed to work with both oily and dry skin.
+Some combination primers on the market should work with oily and dry skin.
 Some of them work wonderfully.
-My skin needs tend to change over time, and sometimes I do have combination skin.
-Dr. Brandt Primer is great for those periods of time.
+My skin needs tend to change over time; sometimes, I have combination skin.
+Dr. Brandt Primer is great for those periods.

 Water Based, Oil Based, And Silicone Based

 Different primers have different bases.
 What base they have is very important.
-You want to make sure that your primer and foundation have the same base.
+You want to ensure that your primer and foundation have the same base.
 Water and oil repel each other.
-If you use a water based primer with an oil based foundation, the two will not work together well.
-Silicone based primers can also make oil based foundations look spotty as the day goes on.
+The two will not work together using a water-based primer with an oil-based foundation.
+Silicone-based primers can also make oil-based foundations look spotty as the day progresses.

 Water Based Primers

-Water based primers feel watery.
+Water-based primers feel watery.
 They are absorbed quickly and work well with dry skin.
-A waterbased primer is an ideal choice if you have sensitive skin, too.
-These are typically packed with nourishing ingredients and are less likely to cause irritation.
-In general, water based primers feel more lightweight on your skin.
+A water-based primer is also an ideal choice if you have sensitive skin.
+These are typically packed with nourishing ingredients and are less likely to irritate.
+In general, water-based primers feel more lightweight on your skin.

-When you look at the ingredient list, you’ll notice that there are not any of the silicone based ingredients.
+When you look at the ingredient list, you’ll notice that there are not any silicone-based ingredients.
 If there are, they are further down on the ingredient list.
-Some water based primers do have ingredients or silicone in them, but those ingredients are not at the top of the list because the product does not have a lot in them.
+Some water-based primers have ingredients or silicone in them, but those ingredients are not at the top of the list because the product does not have much in them.

-If you would like to avoid silicone all together, opt for a primer that is labeled as being silicone free.
-Most primers have silicone in them even if they are water based.
+If you want to avoid silicone altogether, opt for a primer labeled as silicone-free.
+Most primers have silicone in them, even if they are water-based.

 Oil Based Primers

-Primers with oil as a base tend to sit on the skin for longer periods of time before being absorbed.
-They can prolong your makeup routine because you have to wait on them to dry before moving on to the next step.
+Primers with oil as a base tend to sit on the skin for more extended periods before absorption.
+They can prolong your makeup routine because you must wait for them to dry before moving on to the next step.

-You’ll see the word oil or an oil ingredient at the top of the list.
+You’ll see the word oil or an oil ingredient at the top.
 Look for ingredients like argan oil or mineral oil.
 More commonly, it will be in the name of the product.
 For example, face priming oil.